About HSLDA membership

 - Why do I have to fill out a membership application in order to join?

-The membership application and agreement gather a minimal amount of information to ensure that we can provide you with the best representation possible in the event that you need our legal services.
-View our membership application and agreement here.
+The membership application is necessary to establish HSLDA’s attorney-client relationship with you.
+It also gathers a minimal amount of information to ensure that we can provide you with the best representation possible in the event that you need our legal services.
+View our membership application here.

 - What happens after I submit my application?